-Coronavirus update (April 9th): The Chiricahua campground and visitor center are closed, but all roads and trails are accessible
+Coronavirus update (October 4th): All facilities are open, and all roads and trails are accessible

 Chiricahua National Monument covers a relatively small section of the Chiricahua Mountains in the extreme southeast of Arizona, and contains large expanses of volcanic rocks eroded into dramatic pinnacles and spires, an interesting variety of vegetation and some unusual wildlife species.
 Not many people visit, since the monument is quite remote and access is difficult - although close to Interstate 10 there is no direct route south and the main approach is from the west, 34 miles along AZ 186 from Willcox.